hitechbeijing/vim-centos-package/README.md

 # vim centos package

-This is a project for building Nightly Vim centos rpm package sources from (<a href="https://github.com/vim/vim">Vim</a>).
+This is a project for building Nightly Vim centos rpm package sources from (<a href="https://github.com/vim/vim">Vim</a>)and upload automatically.

 Please make sure you have choose the right version el6 is build for centos 6 and